rushashrestha/PullRequestPractice/README.md

-## This is a new update for testing Pull Requests
+## This is a new update for Rusha Pull Requests

 ## second one